Webinar Recap: How Digitization Can Support BC's Economic Recovery

 Figure 1 - OC e-Services Portal

-Using Clariti’s comprehensive government permitting system, Orange County manages 10 different business functions in one place, including:
+Using Clariti’s comprehensive Enterprise permitting system, Orange County manages 10 different business functions in one place, including:

 Through the department’s easily accessible eServices portal, the public can: